...

 As a teacher, it’s important to balance the number of poses with the amount of time given for each one.
 By allowing enough time for students to breathe and find their alignment in each pose, the practice can become more meditative and mindful.
 This can help students to connect with their bodies, breathe deeply, and experience the full benefits of the practice.

-Lack Of Clear Intention Or Focus
+Mistake 12: Lack Of Clear Intention

 Without a clear intention or focus for a yoga class, students may feel like they’re just going through the motions without understanding the purpose of each pose.
 This can lead to a lack of engagement and leave students feeling unfulfilled.